Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 ## Booting the installer

-Reorder the boot entries or press F12 at boot to choose the previously created boot entry.
+Reorder the boot entries to make OpenCore USB the first one (can be removed later).
 When you reach the OpenCore picker, choose the install macOS entry and install the operating system on an APFS partition (create the partition within Utilities -> Disk Utility).
 You will most likely need a USB mouse because the trackpad will not work.

+If the installer shows no disk to install the OS you probably need to head to Utilities -> Disk Utility and create and APFS partition before continuing.
+When configuring how macOS will be installed (disk, user and password, etc) DO NOT enable FileVault as no prerequisited for it have been configured.
+I do not use it so if you want to, you need to configure it yourself.
+After going through the setup proccess let the computer do the work while you stretch.
+You will have macOS ready soon!

 **Any boot from now on, should be with the USB OpenCore until you configure rEFInd (information on the Booting rEFInd section).**